-A Distinguished Characteristic

-"Speakin' of twins," said the old man Chumpkins, "There was two boys raised in our neighborhood that looked just alike till their dyin' days.
-Lem didn't have any teeth, and his brother Dave did, but they looked pree-citely alik all the same.
-The only way you could tell 'em apart was to put your finger in Lam's mouth, and if he bit yer 'twas Dave."
+A Distinguished Characteristic Days Speakin' of twins, said the old man Chumpkins, "There was two boys raised in our neighborhood that looked just alike till their dyin' days.
+Lem didn't have any teeth, and his brother Dave did, but they Typewriter.
+Apply, for Circular.
+Mention this paper looked pree-cleely allk sall the same.
+The only way you could tell em apart was to put your finger in Lam's mouth, and if the bid Allan Line Royal Mail Steamships yer twee Dave. hort to sein't signal, est